FRCTeam1073-TheForceTeam/FRCToolbox/src/main/java/org/frc1073/toolbox/util/README.md

-# Math and utility code library.
+# Utility code and mathlibrary.

 This section of the library provides math and utility support code used throughout the library.